The joint numerical range of three hermitian $4\times 4$ matrices: Examples

-Rank-1 tuples: $(0,1,0,0)$ and $(0,0,0,1)$ \quad The joint numerical range is the convex hull of two orthogonal circles with centers $(0,0,1)$ and $(1,1,0)$.
-The intersection of the two droplet faces is the segment with endpoints $(0,0,0)$ and $(0,1,0)$.} \parbox[t]{4cm}{ 0pt } This example is further described in Remark~\ref{rem:two1D}~(a).
+The joint numerical range is the convex hull of two orthogonal circles with centers $(0,0,1)$ and $(1,1,0)$.
+The intersection of the two droplet faces is the segment with endpoints $(0,0,0)$ and $(0,1,0)$. \end{ourexample} \begin{ourexample}[7b] Another example of two droplets: $a_2=2$ and $a_0=a_1=a_3=0$\\ Exemplary matrices: